Ro4052/design-patterns/README.md

 ## Design Patterns

-This repository covers code examples for design patterns, each pattern will have a "before" and "after".
+This repository covers (Java) code examples for design patterns, each pattern will have a before and after.
 I aim to cover the following patterns:

 - Factory Method
 - Abstract Factory